Dissolve Shader Breakdown

 (If you are using a Sprite Lit/Unlit Master node, you will want to sample the _MainTex texture, and tint with the Vertex Color node for it to correctly take the SpriteRenderer into account.
 Also note that it doesn’t have a dedicated alpha input, but it is included with the Color input as it is a Vector4, unlike the other master nodes which use a Vector3 for the Color/Albedo input.
 If you make sure all other Color nodes/properties have an alpha of 1, you can Multiply the Vector4 output by a Vector4 node set to (1,1,1, with the W input as the A component from the texture sample)).

 Next to make our dissolve edge glow, we’ll want to be using a Bloom Post Processing effect and use HDR mode on the Color node, with the colour having an Intensity of 2 (and enabling HDR under the Lightweight/Universal Render Pipeline asset).
-If you aren’t familiar with how to set up post processing in URP, see here.
+If you aren’t familiar with setting this up, I have a tutorial on setting up post processing in URP (on my old site) which might help.

 Dissolve based on Height / Y